 Life insurance companies “care” if an individual has been prescribed Avandamet because this prescription will be used to positively identify that an individual has been diagnosed with type 2 diabetes.

 That’s the first reason why a life insurance company is going to “care” about whether or not someone has been prescribed Avandamet.
-The second reason is because “knowing” that an individual has been prescribed Avandamet will provide a life insurance underwriter a potential “roadmap” for what questions he or she will need to ask prior to them being able to make a decision about your life insurance application.
+The second reason is that “knowing” that an individual has been prescribed Avandamet will provide a life insurance underwriter with a potential “roadmap” for what questions he or she will need to ask before they can make a decision about your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?